tomas862/regila-ui/readme.md

 npm run build
 ```

-To run the unit tests for the components, run:
+To run the unit and e2e tests for the components, run:

 ```bash
 npm test